emergenzeHack/ukrainehelp.emergenzehack.info/en/wiki.md

 ## Convert a Google Docs document to Markdown

-Here are some simple steps to convert a document made in Google Docs into a format compatible with this WIKI or as a blog post of this site so you can continue to use Google Docs if you use it normally to write and then publish content on covid19italia.help.
+Here are some simple steps to convert a document made in Google Docs into a format compatible with this WIKI or as a blog post of this site so you can continue to use Google Docs if you use it normally to write and then publish content on EuropeHelp.info.